 Photos: Courtesy of VIVA VIDA

-A monumental coach house and stable from 1760 has been transformed into a spacious home in Breukelen, Netherlands by Zecc Architects.
+A monumental coach house and stable from 1760 has been transformed into a spacious home in Breukelen, Netherlands by Zecc Architects in cooperation with BYTR Architects.
 A mishmash of built curiosities is removed.
 Historical elements became visible again.
 The stable, still complete with hay racks and troughs, is used as a living room.
 The tack room becomes the entrance hall and the coach house the new kitchen.
 Some over-sized high doors reappeared during the demolition.
 This created a surprising connection between living room and kitchen.
 In this high dimension, a new staircase of solid oak wood is placed as a modern addition.
 It has become the center of the house, and daylight falls from the roof into the new kitchen.
 A double hood with wooden trusses determines the atmosphere upstairs.
 A seating arrangement around a wood stove is added as a pleasant lounge.
 From here the bedrooms and bathrooms are accessible as well.

 This so called do-it-yourself dwelling in the center of Rotterdam, The Netherlands is part of a bold experiment initiated by the municipality to revitalize dilapidated urban areas.
 Run-down pre-war dwellings are renovated on the outside by design studio Shift Architecture Urbanism and brought back to their monumental appearance, while the interiors are stripped bare.
 The empty shell dwellings are primarily bought by enthusiastic young people who transform them according to their specific needs, desires and budgets.
 Real estate developers have picked up the initiative and a new demand driven market of urban housing has been generated in recent years.
 The result is a growing number of contemporary custom-made dream houses within the uniform old fabric of the traditional nineteenth and early twentieth century city.